 One-to-one conversations are infinitely flexible; both participants have power to lead the conversation along desired paths.
 Many-to-many conversations are powerful in a different way—they expose the participating group to a wide range of experience and opinions.

 In contrast, one-to-many communication is mostly pre-planned, and thus relatively inflexible if the presentation involves a passive audience.
 At best, a presenter may ask questions of her audience and vary her presentation appropriately, but she is unlikely to get accurate representative feedback when her audience is large.
-Some presenters are skilled at creating interactive sessions with significant audience participation, but they are the exception.
+Some presenters can create interactive sessions with significant audience participation, but they are the exception rather than the rule.